gbif/ffu-documentation/dimensions-and-criteria.md

 # Glossary
+ * Information Element (IE): value to be measured or evaluated
+ * Dimension: what to measure in the IE
- * Criteria: can be evaluated and have a result compliant or not compliant
+ * Criteria: evaluate the dimension or the value directly of the IE and generate a result compliant or not compliant
  * Enhancement: new value proposed after a not compliant criteria evaluation
- * Dimension:
- * Information Element:

 # Scope

 This document focus on Criteria and not Enhancements.